Hurts, Brown power unbeaten Eagles past Steelers 35-13

 Brown became the first receiver since Tennessee’s Drew Bennett in 2004 with three receiving touchdowns of 25-plus yards in the first half.
 Hurts hit Brown from 39 yards, 27 and 29 yards for a 21-10 halftime lead.

 Brown made an over-the-shoulder grab in the end zone for the third score as Pittsburgh defenders Minkah Fitzpatrick and Ahkello Witherspoon collided with each other.
-Brown then pointed at each fallen foe as the crowd roared — and he was hit with a taunting penalty.
+Brown then might have made Owens proud with the type of celebration once seen out of the retired receiver.

 Their first TD might have been the most impressive.
 Brown went up to catch the 39-yard heave and won a battle for the ball with Fitzpatrick, who pounded the turf in frustration.